LukmanRambe/vocagame-tech-test/README.md

 # VocaGame Tech Test - Lukman Rambe

-This is a project for Campaign Technical Assignment.
-A website to list all TV Shows from an API.
+This is a project for VocaGame Technical Assignment.

 ## Technical Assignment Details ##